SUMMER CAMP FAQ

-- Please no electronics, games, toys, wallets, gadgets, or money.
+- Do NOT Bring: Electronics, games, toys, knives, or money.

 It is best if a camper is present for the full day, every day of camp, so that the group can bond and campers don’t miss any of the adventures Thorne Instructors have planned.
 If your child will be late, must be picked up early, or will miss a day, please notify your Instructor and Thorne’s Field Coordinator on the first day of camp.
 Refunds are not available for missed days (except for 3-5 year old Camp Experiences where a transfer is an option).

 If you are late and miss the bus for a camp that meets at Mapleton Early Childhood Center in Boulder and you are late and miss the bus, please contact the Field Coordinator to drop your child off at the day’s site.
 Contact information for the Field Coordinator will be given to you on the first day of camp.

 In general, kids are happiest and adjust to camp most quickly if parents leave promptly after check-in.
 Thorne Instructors have many fun activities planned to engage the kids immediately in their new surroundings, so having parents present after check-in can often make it more difficult to get kids involved in games and projects.
 If parents want to visit their child’s camp group for a day during the week, they are welcome to do so.
 Please arrange your visit ahead of time with your child’s Instructor.